 When does a physician need to obtain a business associate agreement?

 A physician needs to obtain a signed business associate agreement from every business associate with which the physician may share protected health information in order for the business associate to perform or assist in performing a function on behalf of the physician.
+The new changes have expanded the kinds of entities that are considered business associates, and make business associates liable for certain HIPAA violations.
+Where provided, the standards, requirements, and implementation specifications of the HIPAA Privacy, Security, and Breach Notification Rules also apply to business associates, not just the covered entity.Any person or entity (other than a member of the covered entity’s workforce) who creates, receives, maintains, or transmits PHI on behalf of the covered entity is considered a business associate.
+The new changes have added the word “maintains” to the definition, so that entities that never or infrequently view the PHI they maintain are still responsible for its security.
+This will include subcontractors who creat, receive, maintain or transmit PHI on behalf of a business associate.
+Covered entities are not required to enter into Business Associate Agreements with subcontractors, but the business associate is required to do so.

 Under the UHCIA, what type of notice regarding medical record disclosure must be made to patients?